Are you interested in growing tomatoes? Getting year after year consistent results?

 Plug in the pump and switch on

-The ‘nutrient’ or water in this case will be pumped out.
+the ‘nutrient’ or water in this case will be pumped out.

 Once it is trying to pump air turn off the pump.